d4m30n/EnDeCode/README.md

-The basic use of these classes is to get an instance of them using the getInstance() methord. you are required to have a string password that is going to be the password used for both encryption and decryption. and a boolean that indecates that you want to generate new public and private keys if left blank it will be assumed that you do not want to generate a new public and private key warning this will overrite your original keys and for all files signed the signiture will now be invalid.
+The basic use of these classes is to get an instance of them using the getInstance() methord. you are required to have a string password that is going to be the password used for both encryption and decryption. and a boolean that indecates that you want to generate new public and private keys if left blank it will be assumed that you do not want to generate a new public and private key warning this will overrite your original keys and for all files signed the signiture will now be invalid. if the keys dont exist they will be added automaticly.

   FileEncryptDecrypt fileEncryptDecrypt = FileEncryptDecrypt.getInstance(password);
   StringEncryptDecrypt stringEncryptDecrypt = StringEncryptDecrypt.getInstance(password);